 Flinn Nature Reserve

 Located on Boxcartown road about 1/4 mile from the intersection of School Road South.
 Our new parking lot has been constructed along the east side of the road.

 This saddle-shaped 20-acre property is located along Boxcartown Road with two arms stretching to School Road South.
 The land is mostly on slope with a level shrub meadow of gray and flowering dogwood on top.
 Being abandoned pastureland it is colonized by pioneer trees and invasive plants.
 The trees slowly increase in maturity as you approach the summit.
 Although highly disturbed in the past we are surprised at some of the plant diversity.
 Since the majority of the trees are red maple, tulip poplar and sassafras, it is probably the most colorful reserve in the fall season and worth even a drive by.
 The west (left, facing hill) side of the parking lot shows access to our preliminary trail, which meanders 3/8 mile through the lower acreage.

 Westmoreland Conservancy received another very generous gift of 84 acres very nearly adjacent to the original 20-acre parcel in late 2018.
-This land protects a significant part of Lyons Run, and we’re excited to partner with the Lyons Run Watershed Association to establish an acid mine remediation area.
-The project will allow us to evaluate and monitor the quality of the habitat and wildlife.
+This land protects a significant part of Lyons Run.
+We’re excited to partner with the Lyons Run Watershed Association to establish an acid mine remediation area.
+The project will allow us to evaluate and monitor the quality of the habitat and wildlife along Lyons Run.

 The trails are being designed to highlight the history of the land, illustrating remnants of the coal mining heritage that was prevalent locally.